 Table of Contents

-1. Pumpkin Ice Cream Recipe
+3. Pumpkin Ice Cream Recipe

-Halloween is almost here and while the candy options are endless, they are also too conventional.
+Halloween is almost here, and while the candy options are endless, they are also too conventional.
 I like to spice up the idea of a Halloween treat and make something more grown-up (although kids will swoon over this as well).
 No matter how cold it becomes outside, my friends will tell you I’m always in the mood for ice cream.
 It really hits the spot anytime I’m craving something sweet.
 Of course, you can buy varieties of so-called pumpkin ice cream, but they aren’t even close to this delicacy.
-Many mass-produced flavors taste artificial and if you look closely at the label, you can’t even tell there if there is pumpkin in the ingredients.
+Many mass-produced flavors taste artificial, and if you look closely at the label, you can’t even tell if there is pumpkin in the ingredients.
 Say what?!

 For this recipe, I kicked up the pumpkin flavor and added just enough spice for the flavors to be perfectly fall.
-The result is a creamy, smooth and perfect pumpkin ice cream.
+The result is a creamy, smooth, and perfect pumpkin ice cream.
 It just hits the spot all fall long.
 To really drive how the idea of the spice-filled goodness that fall has to offer, I love to serve this ice cream with gingersnap cookies for a great dessert pairing.

 Glass dish filled with pumpkin ice cream on a gray slate surface